-Like edibles, weed tea has to pass through your stomach for digestion, and then metabolized in your liver.
-This takes a lot longer than smoking weed, which hits you in a couple minutes through your lungs.
+Like edibles, weed tea has to pass through your stomach for digestion, and then gets metabolized in your liver.
+This takes a lot longer than smoking weed, which hits you in a couple minutes via absorption in the lungs.
 You may have to wait an hour or two to start to feel the effects, but the tea’s effects will likely last longer and feel more intense than smoking.

 When drinking weed tea, and consuming edibles in general, start low and go slow.
-Drink a cup and wait; you can always make another one (or enhance it with our tips below) if you don’t feel anything.
+Drink a cup and wait at least an hour; you can always make another one (or enhance it with our tips below) if you don’t feel anything.

 Weed tea recipes

-We’ve got two cozy weed tea recipes to share, and two in-a-pinch alternatives if you’re in a weed bind.
-The recipe for cannabis tea with rose and chamomile recipe can be adapted a million and one ways—simply use your tea leaf or flower of choice along with ground cannabis and steep your worries away.
-The cannabis-infused golden milk with coconut oil is an anti-inflammatory and antioxidant rich—the most luxurious way to end the night.
+We’ve got two effective and tasty weed tea recipes to share, and two in-a-pinch alternatives if you’re in a weed bind.
+The recipe for cannabis tea with rose and chamomile can be adapted a million and one ways—simply use your tea leaf or flower of choice along with ground cannabis (or stems!) and steep your worries away.
+The cannabis-infused golden milk with coconut oil has ample anti-inflammatory and antioxidant benefits—the most luxurious way to end the night.

 Cannabis tea with rose and chamomile

 Prep time: 5 minutes

 Steep time: 5-10 minutes